Skip to content

 Your display name is shown next to your messages.
 It can be anything up to the system limit.
 To remove your display name and show only your username:

-Enter your new display name (or '-' to clear, Enter to cancel):
+Enter your new display name (- to clear, CANCEL to abort):

 > -